Skip to Main Content

 Related: How To Get Student Loan Repayment Help

-Consolidation and refinancing options
+Student loan consolidation and refinancing options

 You don’t necessarily have to complete your entire repayment process with the same lender you started making payments to.
 You also have the option to consolidate or refinance student loans

 • Federal loan consolidation: A Direct Consolidation Loan allows you to combine multiple federal student loans into one.
 It also gives you access to more payment options, including an income-driven option for parent PLUS loans and extended repayment plans lasting as long as 30 years.
-You will not, however, be able to change your interest rate — your consolidated rate will equal a weighted average of the loans you consolidated, rounded up to the nearest one-eighth of one percent.
+You will not, however, be able to change your interest rate — your consolidated rate will equal a weighted average of the loans you consolidated, rounded up to the nearest one-eighth of a percent.

 While consolidating and refinancing can result in lower payments if you reduce your rate or extend your loan term, you should know a longer payoff time will mean your loan has higher total financing costs over time.
-Be sure to think seriously about the pros and cons of using these techniques when repaying student debt.
+Be sure to think seriously about the pros and cons of using these strategies when repaying student debt.

 Meet the expert: